hi-patel/hi-patel/README.md

 **Oncology research** - I'm interested in helping research groups **operationalize their data** so findings turn into action faster.
 I'm also exploring ways to help teams **monetize data responsibly** so programs can become self-sufficient and sustainable.

+**Operational Consolidation** - The SaaS marketplace has gotten overwhelming.
+Every little aspect of a company's operations now has a special dedicated SaaS, each with its own subscription that is only getting more expensive.
+I am interested in creating proprietary platforms for large businesses to replace all of their software vendors with a single comprehensive one that they own.

 If you're working on related problems, I'm happy to connect.

 <br />